kingzamzon/docs/docs/coreConcepts/accessControl/intro.md

 ---

 # Introduction to Decentralized Access Control
 Lit Protocol provides decentralized access control but what does that actually mean?
 With Lit Protocol, you can set on-chain conditions like "user must hold an NFT" and then the network will provision signatures and decryption keys for users that meet those conditions.

+What makes this process decentralized is that no node in the network is the custodian of the entire private key.
+The SDK provides mechanisms for the client-side encryption of arbitrary data.
+Alice starts by generating a symmetric key and encrypts some content with it.
+She then distributes this key as shares across Lit’s decentralized network.
+Finally, Alice sets rules for under what conditions or who the network should provision the symmetric key to.
+When Bob attempts to access the content encrypted by Alice, the network will first check that he meets the required conditions (by prompting him to sign a message with his wallet).
+Once Lit verifies that the conditions are met, the decryption key is provisioned to Bob and he can unlock the content.

 ## On-chain conditions and credentials are things like:
 * User is a member of a DAO